-The hospital will be one of the largest employers on the Sunshine Coast and will require more than 3,500 staff when it opens, growing to around 6,000 when the facility is completed in 2021.
+The hospital will be one of the largest employers on the Sunshine Coast and will require more than 3,500 staff initially, growing to around 6,000 when the facility is completed in 2021.

 To keep a facility the size of the SCUH running smoothly requires more than just healthcare professionals.
-The hospital will employ administrative and support staff from a range of disciplines including business administration, financial services, information technology, human resources and communications.
+The hospital employs administrative and support staff from a range of disciplines including business administration, financial services, information technology, human resources and communications.

 Refer to the listing of USC’s health programs to explore possible pathways to healthcare careers at the SCUH, while the list below highlights possible pathways into administrative and support roles.

 - Financial services